canonical/discourse-k8s-operator/docs/tutorials/getting-started.md

-In this tutorial, we'll walk you through the process of deploying the indico charm, relating it to the nginx-ingress-integrator charm, the postgresql-k8s charm and the redis-k8s charm, and inspecting kubernetes resources it creates.
-We'll then also look at changing the charm configuration via a juju configuration update.
+In this tutorial, we'll walk you through the process of deploying the Discourse charm, relating it to the nginx-ingress-integrator charm, the postgresql-k8s charm and the redis-k8s charm, and inspecting the kubernetes resources created.

 ## Requirements